Karl-Heinz Kurras: Biography

 In 1971 he rejoined the police force and was subsequently promoted to Detective Chief Inspector (Kriminaloberkommissar).
 He retired from the Berlin Police in 1987.

 In an interview in 2007, he defended his decision to use lethal force against Ohnesorg, whom he accused of attacking him.
-He boasted, "Anyone who attacks me is destroyed.
+He boasted, "Anyone who attacks me will be destroyed.
 Off.
 Lights out.
 That is how you must see that." ("Wer mich angreift, wird vernichtet.
 Aus.
 Feierabend.
 So ist das zu sehen.")

 He died on 16 December 2014 in Berlin.

 Stasi informant revelations

 In May 2009, it was revealed that Kurras was an informant for the East German secret police, the Stasi.
 There is no evidence, however, of a link between the shooting of Ohnesorg and Kurras' espionage activities.
 When asked about the exposure of his Stasi and Communist past, he stated that he was not ashamed of having been a member of the East German communist party.

 In January 2012 an investigation carried out by federal prosecutors and Der Spiegel magazine ruled that the shooting of Ohnesorg was not in self-defence.
 Newly examined film and photographic evidence also implicated fellow officers and superiors, proving that the West Berlin police covered up the truth in order to protect one of their own.
 Additionally, medical staff who carried out the post-mortem on Ohnesorg were pressured to falsify their report.
 However, for reasons of double jeopardy, charges were deemed unlikely to be refiled.